ajscott-hcs/vite-dev-android/README.md

-Minimal reproduction of a content-length-mismatch with vite + react + mui + sass when accessing a dev server on Android emulator
+Minimal reproduction of a content-length-mismatch with vite + react + mui + sass when accessing a dev server on Android emulator.

+This does not occur when it is served through Preview or when deployed (build).
+Only on the dev server.

 To start run the following commands within `/my-app/`: